Chat with us, powered by LiveChat

 In Australia

 Pinot Gris was first introduced into Australia in 1832 in the collection of grapes brought by James Busby.
-In Victoria, wines from the grape are labeled both Pinot Gris and Pinot Grigio,
+In Victoria, wines from the grape are labeled both Pinot Gris and Pinot Grigio, depending on the sweetness of wine with the drier wines being labeled Pinot Grigio.

 Read more

-5. Pinot Noir
+6. Pinot Noir

 Pinot Noir